jtalarski/to-do-manager/README.md

 # Project Name
 SQL To Do App

-This is a basic ToDo list where a use can make a list of tasks that need to be completed.
+This is a basic ToDo list where a user can make a list of tasks that need to be completed.
 The user can mark the tasks as complete and or delete them from the list.

 For this app I used my full stack integration skills
 ## Demo